SDSPT2s: SDSPT2 with Selection: Results and Discussion

-\begin{threeparttable} {Size-consistency errors (in meV) of SA3-iCISCF(14,14), NEVPT2 and SDSPT2 and basis set of cc-pVDZ for the low-lying singlets and triplets energies of anthracene$\cdots$Rg (Rg = He, Ne, Ar, Kr; 100 {\AA} away from the center of anthracene) with respect to anthracene.} \tabcolsep=10pt
+\begin{threeparttable} {Size-consistency errors (in meV) of SA3-iCISCF(14,14), MS-NEVPT2s, and SDSPT2s for the excitation energies (relative to anthracene) of the low-lying singlet and triplet states of anthracene...Rg (Rg = He, Ne, Ar, Kr set to 100 {\AA} away from the center of anthracene; cc-pVDZ; $C_{\text{min}}=10^{-4}$, $P_{\text{min}}=10^{-3}$, $Q_{\text{min}}=10^{-5}$, DVD)} \tabcolsep=10pt